grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/06-field-procedures.md

 ![alt_text](images/figures/figure_1.png "image_tooltip")

-Figure 9.1 Images from key steps involved in the use of grabs or box cores for marine monitoring: a) Recording metadata during gear deployment, b) Retrieving a Smith-McIntyre grab, c) Transferring sample for sedimentological analysis from grab to storage bag, d) Elutriating sediment over a sieve, e) Preserving a bucket of infaunal samples in ethanol, f) Sorting cumaceans under the microscope from elutriated infaunal samples.
+**Figure 9.1:** Images from key steps involved in the use of grabs or box cores for marine monitoring: a) Recording metadata during gear deployment, b) Retrieving a Smith-McIntyre grab, c) Transferring sample for sedimentological analysis from grab to storage bag, d) Elutriating sediment over a sieve, e) Preserving a bucket of infaunal samples in ethanol, f) Sorting cumaceans under the microscope from elutriated infaunal samples.

 ## Onboard sample acquisition